 Equity Crowdfunding campaigns have up to 90 days to raise at least their minimum funding goal.
 If the company is not using Equity Crowdfunding to raise capital, they are free to choose their preferred closing date, which will be indicated in their campaign profile.
 It is important to note that a company can choose to close the campaign anytime after surpassing their minimum funding goal.

-Funds are transferred to FrontFundr to hold in escrow by means of Interac Online through the FrontFundr Platform, Interac e-Transfer, Wire Transfer, Direct Deposit, or by Sending a Cheque.
+Funds are transferred to FrontFundr to hold in escrow by means of e-cheque through the FrontFundr Platform for Canadian investors, or Wire Transfer, Direct Deposit, or by Sending a Cheque for non-Canadian investors.
+E-cheque has no banking limits and so allows you to transfer the full amount of your investment in one transaction.
 Payment instructions will be provided after the investment documents have been signed for your investment.
 Credit cards are currently not accepted for making an investment through FrontFundr.

 Once funds have been received and accepted by FrontFundr, a confirmation will be sent to the investor via email.
 Payments may take up to one business day to process once received.